datamole-ai/gomez/README.md

 variables are supported first-class, which is useful for engineering applications.
 All solvers implement the same interface which is designed to give full control over the process and allows to combine different components to achieve the desired solution.
-The implemented methods are historically-proven numerical methods or global optimization algorithms.
+The implemented methods are historically proven numerical methods or global optimization algorithms.

 The convergence of the numerical methods is tested on several problems and the